mambydiaby/Projet_Genie_Logiciel/README.md

 ## Details of this project

 ### fillData.java

   - Some prefill data just to test.
-If you don't want it, you can run Jettymaim.java directly.
+If you don't want it, you can run Jettymain.java directly.

 ### Search flight policy